SarahIaquinta/adaptative_uptake_of_circular_np/README.md

 # Enhancement of the model of the cellular uptake of nanoparticles with the membrane’s mechano-adaptation : validation with sensitivity analysis

+*Please open this README file with a proper Markdown reader to make sure to properly display its content, especially the mathematical expressions.*

 ## Associated paper
 The present code is the supplemental material associated to the paper ![1](https://doi.org/10.1002/cnm.3598).
 Please feel free to contact the authors if you have any question or if you wish to go more into details for some points.